December 1st, 2009

 - And this year, voters resoundingly rejected Tim Eyman’s Initiative 1033, which Gregoire publicly opposed and spent a significant amount of time and energy fighting behind the scenes.

 Polls are snapshots in time: an attempt to gauge public opinion.
-They give political insiders something to talk about but are hardly conclusive or even relevant.
+They give political insiders something to talk about, but are not conclusive.

-The only polls that really matter take place for a few weeks in the autumn every year.
-Considering that Governor Gregoire’s record in elections is better than Tim Eyman’s, he is hardly qualified to claim that he understands the pulse of the people of Washington better than she does.
+The only polls that ultimately matter take place for a few weeks in the autumn every year.
+Considering that Governor Gregoire’s record in elections is better than Tim Eyman’s, he is not qualified to claim that he understands the pulse of the people of Washington better than she does.